Last Updated on

 How to Screw into Drywall without a Stud

 Screwing into drywall without a stud can be tricky, but with a little know-how it’s doable.
-A good rule of thumb is that if an item is too heavy for a hook, it’s probably too heavy for drywall.
-When you’re hanging something on the wall, you have three options: use a stud, put up some anchors, or use toggle bolts.
+A good rule of thumb is that if a heavy item is too heavy for a hook, it’s probably too heavy for a drywall screw.
+When you’re hanging something on the wall, you have three options: use a stud, put up some drywall anchors, or use toggle bolts.

 Drilling a pilot hole for pine makes driving in screws much easier because it guides the screw into the drywall–and prevents stripping the head of the screw while applying too much force.
 Pilot holes will help guide a screw when you’re using power tools instead of hand tools like a screwdriver or drill bit.

 So, there you have it!
 We hope that this article has helped provide a step-by-step guide on how to drill into a stud.
 Of course, depending on the situation, you might need the help of a professional.
 Remember to always have the right equipment and technique, as well as an understanding of causes before attempting this repair yourself.

 And lastly, don’t forget to read more and enjoy your new-found DIY knowledge!